sassoftware/viya4-monitoring-kubernetes/logging/Export_Logs.md

 To download the log messages, run the `getlogs.sh` script.
 This is the syntax for the script:

-`getlogs.sh -ns | -- namespace` *`namespace`* `[Query Parameters] [Time Period Parameters] [Output Parameters] [Connection Parameters] [Other Options]`
+`getlogs.sh -ns | -- namespace` *`namespace`* `[query options] [time period options] [output options] [connection options] [other options]`

-The *`namespace`* parameter is required.
-This parameter specifies the Kubernetes namespace corresponding to the SAS Viya deployment for which you want to obtain log messages.
+The `-- namespace` *`namespace`* option is required.
+This value specifies the Kubernetes namespace corresponding to the SAS Viya deployment for which you want to obtain log messages.

 A query is cancelled if it does not complete within three minutes.
 If the script generates multiple queries, each query must complete within three minutes.

-For parameters than accept multiple values, the values must be in quotes and must be separated by commas.
+For options than accept multiple values, the values must be in quotes and must be separated by commas.

-If you are using nodeports, an administrator must run the `logging/bin/es_nodeport_enable.sh` script to enable HTTPS access to Elasticsearch and to obtain the host and port values to use when specifying the connection parameters.
+If you are using nodeports, an administrator must run the `logging/bin/es_nodeport_enable.sh` script to enable HTTPS access to Elasticsearch and to obtain the host and port values to use when specifying the connection options.
 After this script is run, HTTPS access to Elasticsearch remains enabled until either the `logging/bin/es_nodeport_disable.sh` script is run or the logging components are redeployed.

-## Query Parameters
+## Query Options

-The query parameters specify the source of the log messages.
+The query options specify the source of the log messages.

 `-p|--pod` *`"pod-name[, pod-name]"`*
 specifies the pod or pods for which you want to obtain log messages.